April 30, 2019

 Another impressive statistic: Even though at most practices hypertension measures for patients with low socioeconomic status are generally much worse, at Gates Medical Associates, low income patients have reached control rates only 3 percentage points lower than more affluent groups, 82% versus 85%.
 A quarter of the practice’s patients are low-income.

-“It’s not easy to achieve such impressive hypertension results when your practice serves patients who are more at risk,” says Howard Beckman, MD, a consultant for the region’s High Blood Pressure Collaborative which tracks hypertension control rates in nearly 200 practices across the Finger Lakes.
+“It’s not easy to achieve such impressive hypertension results when your practice serves patients who are more at risk,” says Howard Beckman, MD, a consultant for Common Ground Health, which tracks hypertension control rates in nearly 200 practices across the Finger Lakes.
 “Gates Medical has clearly found a way to effectively serve all patient populations.”

 For staff at the University of Rochester Medical Center practice, the secret lies in multiple strategies for improvements, but above all, they credit their teamwork for the results.

 “I think some offices are amorphous, and everything falls back on the doctor,” says Dr. John Buckley.

 Here, physicians not only expect assistance from the entire staff—they rely on it.

 Barb Myers, RN, agrees.
 “There’s collaboration and communication and the doctors trust my judgment,” she says.

 As clinical care manager at the practice, Myers adds, she is “an extra set of eyes.
 That does make a difference.”